Data science: Data science and data analysis

-Lifecycle frameworks such as CRISP-DM describe these steps from business understanding through deployment and monitoring.
+Data analysis typically involves working with structured datasets to answer specific questions or solve specific problems.
+This can involve tasks such as data cleaning and data visualization to summarize data and develop hypotheses about relationships between variables.
+Data analysts typically use statistical methods to test these hypotheses and draw conclusions from the data.

 Data science involves working with larger datasets that often require advanced computational and statistical methods to analyze.
 Data scientists often work with unstructured data such as text or images and use machine learning algorithms to build predictive models.
 Data science often uses statistical analysis, data preprocessing, and supervised learning.

 Cloud computing for data science

 A cloud-based architecture for enabling big data analytics.
 Data flows from various sources, such as personal computers, laptops, and smart phones, through cloud services for processing and analysis, finally leading to various big data applications.

 Cloud computing can offer access to large amounts of computational power and storage.
 In big data, where volumes of information are continually generated and processed, these platforms can be used to handle complex and resource-intensive analytical tasks.

 Some distributed computing frameworks are designed to handle big data workloads.
 These frameworks can enable data scientists to process and analyze large datasets in parallel, which can reduce processing times.